mikesprague/udacity-nanodegrees/README.md

 ### What about pull requests, I'd like to contribute

 Awesome!
-As long as your PR meets the same 3 criteria in the last section.
+As long as your PR meets the same 3 criteria in the last section:

+* Nanodegree lists syllabus on it's public-facing (non-logged in) page
+* Links to each course in the syllabus are available on the public-facing Nanodegree page
+* Individual courses are available to take for free via their public facing course page

 ---